harsh23tyagi/NodeMQTT/README.md

 ## Raspberry Pi Setup

-### The 'mqtt.py' file in the above package can be removed from the node application and put in the RPi
+### The 'mqtt.py' file in the above package should be removed from the node application and put in the RPi

 - I am using Raspberry Pi 3
 - The basic setup is: using the breadboard i have connected one LED with a resistor to pin 4(BCM notation) of RPi